gled-rs/mastodon-autofollow/README.md

 # launch.sh
 Simple script that takes care of installing dependancie in virtualenv and launching the script.

-use it in cron at your own pace after the first launch
+use it in cron at your own pace after the first launch ( you need to launch manually ./launch.sh first before using cron )

+Example:
+*/2	*	*	*	* cd /home/mastodon/mastodon-autofollow; ./launch.sh >> /home/mastodon/autofollow.log

 # blacklist: